 The Basics of Cat Calming Sprays

-Cat calming sprays were introduced right around 2001 and have begun to pick up steam since then.
+The calming cat spray was introduced right around 2001 and have begun to pick up steam since then.
 Most cat parents turn to calming sprays to deal with stress caused by things such as traveling, vet visits, separation anxiety, a new environment, and thunderstorms.

-Cat calming sprays offer a natural remedy to these problems, which is great for cat parents because they’re relatively inexpensive, easy to use, and can take effect rather quickly.
+Cat calming aids offer a natural remedy to these problems, which is great for cat parents because they’re relatively inexpensive, easy to use, and can take effect rather quickly.
 There is also the added benefit of not needing a prescription from a veterinarian, unlike more extreme feline anxiety treatments.

 The Key Ingredient of Cat Calming Sprays

 Pheromones are released into the environment to send a message or elicit a response from one animal to another.
 For example, when a cat is in heat, she will produce a pheromone that male cats will react to.
-While pheromones play a large part in reproduction, they exist on a larger scale.
+While feline pheromones play a large part in reproduction, they exist on a larger scale.

 Mother cats will produce a pheromone specifically for their nursing kittens.
-The pheromone is released from her nipples and aids in helping her kittens feel safe as well as helping them locate her should they stray too far.
+The cat pheromone is released from her nipples and aids in helping her kittens feel safe as well as helping them locate her should they stray too far.
 Likewise, all cats secrete pheromones when they urinate.
 Other cats are then able to determine several factors from that pheromone.

 In cats, one of these types of pheromones is the feline facial pheromone.
 This particular chemical substance is used to mark a surface or object with their scent by rubbing the sides of their face.
-Most calming sprays mimic this particular pheromone as a key ingredient.
+Most calming aids for cats mimic this particular pheromone as a key ingredient.

 How Cat Calming Sprays Work